ghostfreeman/volcanolairwebsigh/content/policy/discord-code-of-conduct.md

 2. Is posted by a non-contributing member with little to no other engagement elsewhere in the Discord, and,
 3. Is posted via a deliberately fake account.

-Content posted in this fashion results in a no-warning perma of the offending account from the Discord.
+Content posted in this fashion results in a no-warning ban of the offending account from the Discord.
 Trolling which does not meet this high bar is managed via the usual content review process.

 ### The Bottom Lines